SheoranPranshu/Building-Custom-Rom/S-02 Setup zram.md

 free-h
 ```

-# if still fails then do step 7 then 6 then 8 it will work now
-if not search on google I only found these solutions
+if still fails then search on google I only found these solutions